tusharsadhwani/blog/src/pages/post/write-a-blog.md

 If YOU are going to need that information in the future, someone else might just need it too. **So why not share it with the public in the form of a blog?** It's better than putting it somewhere else and losing it altogether, isn't it?

-I found a great example of this today, an article by Amos from 6 years ago, on [how to use ooc for cross platform distribution](https://fasterthanli.me/articles/game-distrib).
+I found a great example of this today, an article by Amos from 9 years ago, on [how to use ooc for cross platform distribution](https://fasterthanli.me/articles/game-distrib).
 It covers many details that you would need to set up your build environment that could otherwise take weeks to figure out by yourself.

 It reminded me of my first ever blogpost, which I wrote after painstakingly figuring out [how to setup postgres on my distro](/post/setup-postgres).

 Learned something about a library that isn't clearly mentioned in its documentation?
 Write it down.
 Figured out some tricky steps in setting up a project?
 Write it down.
-Not only will it help you in the future, it might just help a newcomer enough to avoid him quitting his passion project.
+Not only will it help you in the future, it might just help a newcomer enough to avoid them quitting their passion project.

 **Write it down.**